SantiagoEmanuel/ReactCourse/README.md

 - React: Open-source JavaScript library for building user interfaces.
 - TailwindCSS: Highly customizable CSS framework.
 - Pnpm: Package manager for JavaScript.

-Thank you for your interest in this project!

 ---